 Also, understand construction: The shag is a high pile rug with long, loose fibers, while the frieze, a high pile, has long, tightly twisted yarns.
 A Berber is a looped, low pile (short, tightly woven) rug; Saxony is a cut pile with either a plush, velvety texture, or a patterned one.
 The cut and loop rugs refer to some fibers being cut, and others looped to create and embed a pattern.

 invites you to join our family of happy customers who buy premium flooring at the lowest possible prices.
-A family-owned-and-operated business, we have over 13 years of flooring experience and have been successfully serving the San Francisco Bay Area, particularly the cities of San Jose, CA, Santa Clara, CA, Los Gatos, CA, Los Altos, CA, and Fremont, CA. Our showroom is in San Jose, CA; visit us
+A family-owned-and-operated business, we have over 13 years of flooring experience and have been successfully serving the San Jose, CA area, particularly the cities of San Jose, CA, Santa Cruz, CA, Palo Alto, CA, Mountain View, CA, Santa Clara, CA, and Fremont, CA. Our showroom is in San Jose, CA; visit us

 for your free carpet flooring estimate.